automl/SMAC3/doc/quickstart.rst

 For this example we use *Hydra* to build a portfolio on the same example data presented in `Spear-QCP`__.
 Hydra is a portfolio builder that aims to build a portfolio by iteratively adding complementary configurations to the already existing portfolio.
+To select these complementary configurations *Hydra* compares new configurations to the portfolio and only considers configurations that improve the portfolio performance.
 In the first iteration Hydra runs standard *SMAC* to determine a well performing configuration across all instances as a starting point for the portfolio.
-In following iterations Hydra only considers configurations that can improve the portfolio performance.
-Configurations that perform poor on instances which are already solved well by the portfolio are not punished for performing worse on these instances but rewarded for outperforming the portfolio on other instances.
+In following iterations *Hydra* adds one configuration that improves the portfolio performance.

 __ spear-example_